christophergandrud/DataCombine/README.md

 - `FindReplace`: replaces multiple patterns found in a character string column of a data frame.

 - `grepl.sub`: subsets a data frame if a specified pattern is found in a character string.

+- `InsertRow`: allows user to insert a row into a data frame.
+Largely implements: [Ari B. Friedman's function](http://stackoverflow.com/a/11562428).

 - `MoveFront`: moves variables to the front of a data frame.
 This can be useful if you have a data frame with many variables and want to move a variable or variables to the front.